-Because of its clear, metric-based approach, the Influence Quadrant is also an asset for those trying to tie industry analyst relations into public relations programmes and direct marketing.
+Because of its clear, metrics-based approach, the Influencer Quadrant is also an asset for those trying to tie industry analyst relations into public relations programmes and direct marketing.
 The high-tech influence model shows that analyst research is a powerful input into their activities.
 Because analyst research is widely cited in the media (and in media releases) is also used for content marketing and lead generation campaigns.

-As a result, a wide range of marketing influencers are themselves shifted by how marketing and PR firms, and increasingly the whole advertising and marketing promotion programmes, use analyst research.
-In particular, that is because it mentions specific vendors in order to change buying decision behaviour.
+As a result, a wide range of marketing influencers is being shifted by how marketing and PR firms.
+Increasingly a whole of advertising and marketing promotion programmes also use analyst research.
+In particular, that is because research that mentions specific vendors is used in order to change buying decision behaviour.

-To get your hands on each new Influence Quadrant, or one in particular, please contact us.
+To get your hands on each new Influencer Quadrant, or one in particular, please contact us.